 Christina is also involved with initiatives that focus on justice and supporting the rights of marginalised groups.
 She provides project management, organisational and media services to Farmers' Voice Radio.

 Formerly the Ethical Trading Manager for Taylors of Harrogate, Cris has years of experience working on social and environmental issues with tea, coffee and cocoa producers around the world.

 With a background in labour, human rights and rainforest protection, she ran a vast social and environmental monitoring programme with smallholder farmers and estates, identifying areas for improved sustainable agricultural practices, developing action plans with the farmers, and mobilising local partner organisations for collaboration.
 She has first-hand experience of designing and implementing capacity building projects, around issues such as quality, trading, credit, supply chain management and facilitating access to ethical markets through certification schemes such as Fairtrade and Rainforest Alliance.
-Cris managed the LYF Farmers' Voice Radio initiative from its inception and continues to advise the team.
+Cris has been involved in the Farmers' Voice Radio initiative from its inception and continues to conduct Farmers' Voice Radio training.
 She is also Founder and Director of Source Climate Change Coffee.